 I have a neighbour who emailed me the other day.
-His email signature said “John Smith – JSmith Insurance.
-801-123-1234.”
+This neighbour sells insurance.
+His email signature said (note, name changed) “John Smith – JSmith Insurance.
+XXX-XXX-XXXX.”
 I was curious, so I googled his name.
 Nothing came up.
 I googled his name and business.
 Nothing.
 No matter what I typed, I couldn’t get any information on Google about him.
 Maybe it shouldn’t have surprised me, but it did.
-Designing and putting up a basic website wouldn’t take more than about an hour.
 Sure, designing custom graphics or animations might take more time, but to design something basic with business and contact info would be simple, and would probably greatly increase his number of potential clients.
-So, honestly, if 1 hour of my time would help his business, why don’t people do it?
-I’m not really sure why actually.
-Maybe he doesn’t realize just how easy it is.
-Or, maybe he doesn’t see the value a website might offer.
-Maybe he’s in the yellow pages :).
-Who knows, I haven’t opened a yellow pages in probably 10 years.
+Designing and putting up a basic website wouldn’t take more than a few hours, and there are paid services if you can’t do it yourself.
+A few bucks a month would surely pay for itself in sales.